Gail Schnitzer Eisenberg

 Gail Schnitzer Eisenberg focuses her practice on employees’ rights.
 She approaches each matter with a pragmatic, empathetic lens rooted in legal analysis.
 Gail assists clients in a range of employment disputes related to race, gender, and other forms of workplace discrimination, harassment, and retaliation.
 Gail has experience with all phases of litigation and administrative proceedings as well as employment contracts, training, handbooks, and severance agreements.

-Gail was appointed 2021-2022 co-chair of the Chicago Bar Association’s Labor and Employment Committee and serves on the Board of Directors for the National Employment Lawyers Association - Illinois.
+Gail was appointed 2021-2023 co-chair of the Chicago Bar Association’s Labor and Employment Committee and serves on the Board of Directors for the National Employment Lawyers Association - Illinois, including as co-chair of the Legislative Committee and as a member of the Amicus Curiae Committee.

 The American Bar Association named Gail to its 2021 Top 40 Lawyers On the Rise list, which recognizes ABA young lawyer members who exemplify a broad range of high achievement, innovation, vision, leadership, and legal and community service.
 Leading Lawyers has named Gail an Emerging Lawyer in Employment Law, and Super Lawyers named Gail as an Illinois Super Lawyers Rising Star in Employment Litigation, one of less than 2.5% of Illinois attorneys under the age of 40 given that distinction, every year since 2017.
 She had previously been named a Rising Star in Class Action litigation.
 Gail was also named to the 2015 Chicago Jewish 36 Under 36 List by the Jewish United Fund.